-Cretan Dakos (Dakos Kritikos) is a beloved summer light meal.
+Dakos Kritikos– Cretan Dakos is a beloved summer light meal.
 A double-baked hard bread is topped with juicy tomatoes, mizithra cheese, herbs, and lots of extra virgin olive oil.
 It’s ideal for a wonderful breakfast, lunch, or light dinner.
+Beluga Lentils Salad!

-If you love this Cretan Dakos, you will also love this authentic Greek salad, fig salad with rosemary vinaigrette or beluga lentils salad!
+If you love this Cretan Dakos, you will also love this Cherry Tomato Salad, Roasted Corn Tomato Salad, or Beluga Lentils Salad!

-In Crete, the double-baked hard bread is called dakos when shaped rectangular, and kritharokouloura if it is round.
-It is made of barley and wheat flour.
+Dakos is double-baked hard bread found in Crete and all over Greece.
+It’s mainly called paximadi and in Crete, it’s called dakos when shaped rectangular, and kritharokouloura if it is round.
+It is made of barley and wheat flour

-We also call this bread paximadi.
 It was created as a product of necessity, as double-baked bread was preserved for a long time without fear of spoiling.
 This type of bread has been around since ancient times.
 Similar kinds of paximadi are made all over Greece with various mixes of flour.
-In Greek grocery stores, there are many kinds of rusks, including small in size that can replace croutons in a salad.
+In Greek grocery stores, there are many kinds of rusks, including small in size that can replace croutons in a salad like in this authentic horiatiki.

 Every Greek and Mediterranean grocery store will have at least one kind of rusk.
 You can also find them online at Titanfoods and Amazon.